dmiller/clojure-clr-next/_drafts/2024-08-05-qualified-methods-for-ClojureCLR.md

 ---
 layout: post
-title: Qualfied methods -- for ClojureCLR
+title: Qualified methods -- for ClojureCLR
-date: 2024-08-05 00:00:00 -0500
+date: 2024-09-05 00:00:00 -0500
 categories: general
 ---

 Clojure has introduced a new _qualified methods_ feature allows for Java methods to be passed to higher-order functions.
 This feature also provides alternative ways to invoke methods and constructors, and new ways to specify type hints.
-We need to enhance this mechanism for ClojureCLR in the same way we enhanced 'classic' interop.
+We need to enhance this mechanism for ClojureCLR in the same ways we enhanced 'classic' interop.

 I'll start with a quick review of 'classic' interop, including the additions made for interop with the CLR.
-I'll introduce the new qualified methods mechanism.
+I'll (quickly) survey the new qualified methods mechanism.
 I'll conclude with looking at how the CLR extras will be incorporated in the new mechanism.

 # 'Classic' interop

-I'm going to assume basic familiarity with interoperabiltiy with the JVM/CLR, at least prior to the introduction of qualified methods.
+I'm going to assume basic familiarity with interoperabiltiy with the JVM/CLR (prior to the introduction of qualified methods).
 If you need a refresher, you can look at the [Java interop section](https://clojure.org/reference/java_interop) of the Clojure reference.

 There are several pages on the ClojureCLR wiki that talk about the additional features of CLR interop: